Add auto enrolment data from outside Xero payroll

 - Relief At Source - This option creates only a post-tax pension pay item, a deduction which is taken from salary after tax and NI are calculated.
 Tax relief is applied via the employee’s percentage field.

-- Tick the Yes checkbox for Calculate on Qualifying Earnings if the pension you have set up uses only employee earnings between the NI bands, Lower Earnings Limit (LEL) and Upper Earnings Limit (UEL), for calculation.
+- If the pension you've set up uses only employee earnings between the NI bands, Lower Earnings Limit (LEL) and Upper Earnings Limit (UEL) for calculation, select the Yes checkbox for Calculate on Qualifying Earnings.

-- If you have chosen a Net Pay Arrangement, set the Percentage at 1%.
-If you have chosen a Relief At Source contribution, the basic rate of tax (currently set at 20%) should be taken from the percentage.
+- If you've chosen a Net Pay Arrangement, set the Percentage at 1%.
+If you've chosen a Relief At Source contribution, the basic rate of tax (currently set at 20%) should be taken from the percentage.
 This means you should set the Percentage at 80%.
 Relief At Source pension schemes take 20% directly from HMRC as tax relief for the employee.

 - Select your Liability Account.